jayanandh13/CODSOFT/README.md

-This repository consists of the projects that were assigned by the organisation called "#Codsoft" during my internship period.
+This repository consists of the projects that were assigned by the organisation called "Codsoft" during my internship period.